Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 Most mobile web browsers implement the HTML canvas element.
 So mobile web gaming is possible.
 But what we really want is hardware accelerated WebGL.
 It's not here yet.
-We're still waiting for the desktop canvas apps to close the gap betweent their native desktop counterparts.
+We're still waiting for the desktop canvas apps to close the gap between their native desktop counterparts.
 Mobile web gaming will not be competing with native mobile gaming anytime soon.